 Computers, servers and the like can have Digital Coaxial, or Optical Digital outputs, but nowadays, the obvious interface to use, is USB.
 Although USB 1 is a little outdated for full lossless audio transfer, USB 2 and upwards is fine.
 Indeed, with a 24-Bit 192kHz stereo signal taking around 9.2Mbits per second of bandwidth, and USB 2 offering as much as 480Mbits per second, it’s obvious that there is ample room to spare.
 However, this is not the whole story in relation to getting the best audio signal down your USB lead.

 USB supports as many as three different modes of data transmission.
 These are - Adaptive, Synchronous and Asynchronous.
-Of these three modes, the only that is completely compatible with high grade audio transmission is Asynchronous.
+Of these three modes, the only one that is completely compatible with high grade audio transmission is Asynchronous.

 Many of you will be aware of another term when it comes to digital transmissions, and this is Jitter.
 Imagine that you look at digital signal, something like 1110101000100111010001010100010100100111100101010010101010.
-This signal has got to travel from your computer to the DAC (or indeed from any digital source like a CD transport etc), and this is where many people who are computer experts like to argue until they’re blue in the face that, a digital signal shouldn’t be effected by the cable it runs through, or by the device it come from.
+This signal has got to travel from your computer to the DAC (or indeed from any digital source like a CD transport, streamer etc), and this is where many people who are computer experts like to argue until they’re blue in the face that, a digital signal shouldn’t be effected by the cable it runs through, or by the device it comes from.
 Digital is digital, ones and zeros are ones and zeros.
 If they get there, they get there.
 This is not true and this is because of (amongst other things) Jitter.

 Jitter is the timing of the one’s and zeros.
 Imagine that instead of them arriving in a constant flow like this: - 1110101000100111010001010100010100100111100101010010101010

 Instead, they more likely arrive like this: -